 - Case Management

 The program runs for nine months, but could be shorter or longer depending on individual needs.

 - Step 1: Fill out an application.
 This is how we gather key eligibility information, gain contact information, and learn about your interests and goals.

 - Step 2: Attend an information session.
-This is an optional, but useful step.
-Information sessions will be held throughout Summer 2019.
 This is an opportunity to tour the YBA facility, meet the staff, learn about our program, and ask any questions you may have.
 You also have the opportunity to schedule your interview during the information sessions.
 All information sessions should last between 30-60 minutes, depending on attendance.

 Upcoming Information Sessions: